-16.1.4 Block Model Coding
+13.1.4 Block Model Coding

-16.1.4.1 Processing Method
+13.1.4.1 Processing Method

-Ms. Lane of GRE coded each block in the block model with a processing method applicable for the block, either heap leach or CIL, or coded the block as waste based on the economic value of each block.
+GRE coded each block in the block model with a processing method applicable for the block, either heap leach or CIL, or coded the block as waste based on the economic value of each block.
 The economic value of the block is calculated as:

+'''
-Block economic value

-$$= \begin{cases} [(Gold grade Recovery) (Selling price - Royalty - selling cost) tonnage] \\ -[(Mining cost + Processing Cost + Admin Cost) tonnage] \end{cases}, Gold grade \ge 0$$
+Block \ economic \ value \\ = \begin{cases} -[(Mining \ cost) tonnage], Gold \ grade < 0 \\ [(Gold \ grade Recovery) (Selling \ price - Royalty - selling \ cost) tonnage] \\ -[(Mining \ cost + Processing \ Cost + Admin \ Cost) tonnage] \end{cases}, Gold \ grade \geq 0

+'''

-The selling price, royalty, selling cost, mining cost, processing cost, and admin cost used in the equation were the preliminary values input into the Whittle analysis, as summarized in Table 16-1.
+The selling price, royalty, selling cost, mining cost, processing cost, and admin cost used in the equation were the preliminary values input into the Whittle analysis, as summarized in Table 13-1.
 For each block, the economic value for the heap leach and CIL were evaluated using the above equation.
 Blocks were coded to be processed through CIL operation if the economic value for the block was positive and higher than the heap leach operation.
 Blocks were coded to be processed through heap leach operation if the economic value for the block was positive and higher than the CIL operation.
 Remaining blocks were coded as waste material.

-16.1.4.2 Recovery
+13.1.4.2 Recovery

-Ms. Lane of GRE coded each block in the block model with three potential recoveries:
+GRE coded each block in the block model with three potential recoveries:

 - Multi-process recovery: each block coded with a CIL process method was coded with its calculated CIL recovery and each block coded with a heap leach process method was coded with its calculated heap leach recovery - Heap Leach only recovery: each block coded with a CIL processing method that was also heap leachable was coded with its calculated heap leach recovery and each block coded with a heap leach processing method was coded with its calculated heap leach recovery - CIL only recovery: each block coded with a CIL processing method was coded with its calculated CIL recovery and each block coded with a heap leach processing method was coded with its calculated CIL recovery.
-After review by Todd Harvey, Metallurgical QP, however, the block coded CIL recoveries were not used.
-Dr. Harvey provided a formula for CIL recovery, which was applied to the mine schedule: 0.8454 + 0.012 Head grade (ppm), with an upper limit of 90%.

-16.1.5 Mining Sequence
+13.1.5 Mining Sequence

 The proposed mining sequence is based on known engineering information, economic factors, and environmental considerations.
 The production pits would be sequentially mined with minor overlap of simultaneous production dependent on short term scheduling needs.
-The proposed mining sequence begins with Pit B and is shown in Table 16-4.
+The proposed mining sequence begins with Pit B and is shown in Table 13-4.